makersacademy/rps-challenge/README.md

 - Separation of concerns using the MVC model
 - Encapsulation and delegation between classes
 - Test driving using automated feature tests as well as unit test
-- Using test doubles and dependency injection to isolate classes in tests
 - Testing behaviour over state